ntua-unit-of-control-and-informatics/jaqpot-docs/docs/Rsdk.md

 `devtools::install_github("euclia/jaqpotr")`

-## Usage

-All you need to do is call the desired **jaqpotr** function with the appropriate input arguments.
-Once the function is executed, a prompt message asks you to select a Jaqpot login method.
-There are two options, logging in using your Jaqpot credentials (press `1` and hit the `Enter` button) or using an API key (press `2` and hit the `Enter` button).

 ### Logging in using Jaqpot credentials

-If you select the first method, a prompt message asks you to provide your Jaqpot username, followed by a pop-up window in which you should fill in your Jaqpot password.
+If you have created a Jaqpot account, you can log into Jaqpot using your Jaqpot credentials with `login.cred()` .
+Once executed, a prompt message pops up asking for your Jaqpot username, followed by a pop-up window in which you should fill in your Jaqpot password.

 ![Log in using Jaqpot credentials](./assets/jaqpotcred.png)

 ### Logging in using API key

-If you select the second method, a pop-up window appears in which you should fill in your Jaqpot password.
+If you want to log in using an API key, then use `login.api()`.
+Once executed, a pop-up window appears in which you should fill in your Jaqpot password.

 ![Log in using Jaqpot credentials](./assets/jaqpotapi.png)